bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We ignored the false summit on our left and focused on the slope between the false summit and the unseen summit.
 The nearby slabs looked like a good place to quickly gain elevation before angling to the ridge.
 What we couldn't see was the crappy, unstable rock beyond the slabs.
 It was among the worst any of us had experienced.
 With loose rocks spinning underfoot, we laboured up the slope to the crest.
 There, we breathed a sigh of relief knowing it was a relatively short walk to the summit.

 On our ascent, the alpine scenery had slowly emerged but now it exploded.
 Below Mount Balfour, for instance, we gazed down at nine beautiful tarns.
 After an extended stay on top, we headed back down.
-Having learned a hard lesson going up the rocky slope, we cast a critical eye going down.
+Having learned a hard lesson going up the rocky slope, we cast a critical eye at the way down.
 We took advantage of the snow patches that dotted the mountainside and stayed off the wretched rocks as much as possible.

-Once off the tedious rocks, our progress was easier, but the descent was still miserable.
+Once off the tedious rocks, our progress quickened, but the descent was still miserable.
 The temperature rose throughout our hike, and after a reprieve on the relatively cool summit, we again sweltered in the heat.
 Most of us ran low on water and rationed what little remained.
 And in the trees, mosquitos descended upon us (Christine and Dinah each had over 50 bites).
 Hot, thirsty and spent, we plodded back to the parking lot.
 "I'm on autopilot,” someone remarked.
-But we successfully climbed Crowfoot Mountain and that, I think, is something to crow about.
+But we successfully climbed Crowfoot Mountain, and that, I think, is something to crow about.

 Crowfoot Mountain from the highway viewpoint.
 Summit is in the centre.